ChandanShastri/aiet_server/README.md

 ## ARES - Alva's Cloud Platform

-This Repo tracks build updates for the AIET's On-Premise Server updates.
+This Repo tracks build updates for the AIET's On-Premise Server.